StrataSource/CAS/README.md

-# AssetBuilder
+# Chaos Automation System

-AssetBuilder is a Python toolkit for compiling Source Engine assets.
+Chaos Automation System (CAS) is a toolkit for automating complex sequences of tasks; generally, Source engine tasks.

 ## Usage
-AssetBuilder, by default, expects a certain folder structure to be present.
+CAS, by default, expects a certain folder structure to be present.
 You should have a root folder for your project, containing a `content` folder and a `game` folder.
-The latter contains your compiled assets, while the former contains your source content.
+The former contains your source content, while your latter contains your compiled assets and binaries.

 To configure which assets to build, an `assets.json` file must be present in your `content` folder.
 An example of this is present in the `examples` folder of this repository, which you can copy if you want to provide a template for your project.

-You must run AssetBuilder from inside your root folder; if you need to run it from somewhere else, use the `--path` argument.
+You must run CAS from inside your project's root tree; if you need to run it from somewhere else, use the `--path` argument.

 Example:
 ```
-python3 ./cli.py --build-category assets
+python3 -m cas --build-category assets
 ```

 ## Configuration

-AssetBuilder is modular, and has two main types of components: drivers and subsystems.
+CAS is modular, and has two main types of components: drivers and subsystems.

 ### Drivers
 Drivers handle building individual files that typically have a single input file and one or more output files.
 For speed, all input dependencies are hashed to avoid unnecessary rebuilds.